-Both the Spectra5 and Spectra SX sedan have what Kia calls an "assertive" front end, which features a black mesh grille.
+The Spectra5 has what Kia calls an "assertive" front end, which features a black mesh grille.
 Fog lamps are installed.
 A strut tower bar provides additional torsional rigidity, and the Spectra5 has a fully independent suspension.

-Inside, changes for 2007 include a redesigned center console with a 12-volt power outlet and new metallic dashboard accents.
+Inside, there's a center console with dual 12-volt power outlets and metallic dashboard accents.
 An auxiliary jack is included with the audio system for interface with iPods or other MP3 players, and a six-CD changer is optional.

-Up to five occupants can fit inside the Spectra5.
+The Spectra5 can seat up to five.
 The hatchback has a folding backseat that can expand cargo volume beyond the basic 18.3 cubic feet.
 A large rear opening on the Spectra5 hatchback makes it easy to load.
-A leather-wrapped steering wheel and metal pedals are standard.
+A leather-wrapped steering wheel and gearshift knob plus metal pedals are standard.

 Under the Hood

 The Spectra5 is powered by a 138-horsepower, 2.0-liter four-cylinder that teams with a standard five-speed manual gearbox or the optional, revised four-speed automatic transmission.
-In five states, the Spectra5 equipped with Kia's old four-speed automatic has an environmentally friendly SULEV rating, but produces 132 hp.
+In five states, the Spectra5 equipped with Kia's old four-speed automatic has an environmentally friendly SULEV rating, but that engine produces 136 hp.

 Antilock brakes are optional.
 Seat-mounted side-impact airbags and side curtain airbags are standard.

 Maneuverability is a strong point for the Spectra5, which serves as a satisfying urban runabout.
 Unlike some small cars, it can be fun to drive and it easily heads wherever it's pointed.
 Most drivers won't try to push this hatchback too hard through curves, but it handles well for everyday motoring.
 On straightaways, the Spectra5 tracks well with little correction needed.